Mother's Day Reflection: Things Mum Said That Make Sense Now (Or Not)

 1. Cover your mouth when you sneeze or cough

-In times like these, don’t sniff at this advice – unless you want people to social-distance from you even further.
+In times like these, don’t sniff at this advice – unless you want to attract the ire of everyone in your near vicinity.
 Also hoping my neighbour (who sneezes heartily throughout the day) reads this.

 2. Don’t waste food

 A popular legend in Ahsoh’s Fables goes like this: if you don’t finish up all the rice on your plate, your future spouse will have a lot of pimples.
-While we can’t double confirm the truth behind this, we sure know the importance of not wasting our food now during this CB period.
-Why?
-It takes so long to queue to get into a supermarket and also to pay your way out of it too.
-So, make every vegetable stalk in your fridge go a longer way.
+While we can’t double confirm the truth behind this, we sure know the importance of not wasting our food now that we have to provide for ourselves.
+Life is too short to spend queuing at the supermarket, so make every vegetable stalk in your fridge go a long way.

 3. Don’t accept food from strangers